 CONTENTS

-This guide explains the deployment of extended product management in Netvisor.
-The guide describes the prerequisites for use, the required permissions, and the deployment steps one by one.
+This help explains the implement, enable, activate, start using of extended product management in Netvisor.
+The help describes the prerequisites for use, the permissions required for use, and the implement, enable, activate, start using steps one by one.

-Deploying extended product management in new companies requires the Professional package.
+Implementing extended product management in new companies requires the Professional package.
 The package can be activated from the Netvisor Store.
-Extended product management is available in all new Professional packages, and if a customer switches from a smaller package to Professional.
-Existing Professional customers can access Extended Product Management by contacting our customer support.
-Once Extended Product Management is activated, it cannot be turned off.
-Extended Product Management is also included in the Premium package if the company has this activated.
+Extended product management is activated in all new Professional packages and when a customer switches from a smaller package to Professional.
+Existing Professional customers can get extended product management by contacting customer support.
+Once extended product management is activated, it can no longer be deactivated.
+Extended product management is also included in the Premium package if the company has this in use.

 Impact on importing sales invoices from the interface

 The unit information of sales invoice products is retrieved directly from Netvisor.
-If sales invoices are imported into Netvisor via integration and the sales invoice message contains product unit information, this unit information in the invoice message is not used on the invoice, but the unit is retrieved from the product in Netvisor.
+If you import sales invoices into Netvisor via integration and the sales invoice message contains product unit information, the system does not use the unit information in the invoice message on the invoice, but the unit is retrieved from the product in Netvisor.

 Permissions

-Before the actual deployment steps, consider who can do what and define the corresponding permissions for users.
+Before the actual implement, enable, activate, start using steps, it is a good idea to consider who is allowed to do what and define the corresponding permissions for users.

 Planning

-Deployment and new products should be carefully planned.
-This naturally takes time, but later, when new products have already been in use, changes can be difficult.
-Map out your (future) product range, i.e., think about your products, how they could be built using the new product management, create attributes accordingly, and assign the necessary values to them.
+Implement, enable, activate, start using and new products should be carefully planned.
+Planning takes time, but later, when new products are already in use, changes can be difficult.
+Map out the future product range, i.e., think about the products and how they can be built using the new product management.
+Create attributes accordingly and assign the necessary values to them.

-Below you can explore the actual deployment steps.
-Measure at least twice before cutting, i.e., take time for planning before the actual implementation.
+Below you can see the actual implement, enable, activate, start using steps.
+Take time for planning before the actual implementation.

-Before creating the product range, the user must make the necessary settings that will be needed in creating the product range.
+Before creating the product range, make the necessary settings that are needed when creating the product range.

 Units

 Create the necessary units.
-Determine whether they are measured in decimals or whole numbers.
-This setting affects the availability calculation of composite products (whether a product composed of sub-products is in stock, e.g., 0.5 or 1 piece).
+Determine for each unit whether it is measured in decimals or whole numbers.
+This setting affects the availability calculation of composite products, i.e., whether a product composed of sub-products is in stock, for example 0.5 or 1 piece.

 Attributes, values, and value sets

 Create the necessary attributes and define their current values.
-If necessary, create smaller value sets.
-Attributes and values are needed to create product models - models are combinations of different attribute values of a product (blue S, blue XL, red S, red XL, etc.).
-Default attributes with possible values can also be set for product groups, so a product created in that group gets pre-set default attributes, speeding up product creation.
+If necessary, create smaller value sets for attributes.
+Attributes and values are needed to create product models, because models are combinations of different attribute values of a product (for example blue S, blue XL, red S, red XL).
+Default attributes with possible values can also be set for product groups.
+In that case, a product created in the product group gets the preset default attributes, which speeds up product creation.

 Product groups

-Product groups should be created before products because a product is assigned to a product group to which it belongs.
-The selection determines what kind of product it is and brings default attributes to the created product if such are defined for the product group.
-Extended product management allows building hierarchical groups.
+Product groups should be created before products, because a product is assigned to a product group to which it belongs.
+The selection determines what kind of product it is and brings default attributes to the created product if such have been defined for the product group.
+Extended product management enables building hierarchical groups.

 Grouping criteria

-A product can belong to only one product group, but it can be assigned various grouping criteria as text information, which can be used for searching and grouping products.
-This way, products can be grouped across desired criteria.
+A product can belong to only one product group, but various grouping criteria can be defined for the product as text information.
+Grouping criteria can be used for searching and grouping products, allowing products to be grouped across according to desired criteria.

 Additional information fields